 After the first semester, which is followed by all foundation students together, the second semester is more focused on the graduation specialisation Fashion & Management.
 You begin by analysing an existing brand, researching developments in the fashion market and eventually develop a complete concept for a new collection.
 You draw up a clothing analysis, formulate design specifications, and make an article of clothing together with its technical style sheet and production file.
 The programme includes development of the many competences expected of a fashion manager.

-The third and fourth year your focus on honing your individual strengths and improving your skills You search for and select an internship, choose a course specialisation and a follow a minor programme.
+The third and fourth year your focus will be on your individual strengths and on improving your skills.
+You search for and select an internship, choose a course specialisation and a follow a minor programme.
 The choices you make during the third and fourth year will depend on what kind of role you envision for yourself after graduation: these could include becoming a Buyer/Product Manager, a Retail Manager or a Production Coordinator.

 The last semester of the programme you start and complete your personal graduation project.
 For Fashion & Management, this means choosing a research subject about which you are passionate and that is relevant to the fashion world, formulating a useful research question, and writing a thesis.
 You may also carry out a specific assignment at a company in order to write this thesis.